CONNECT for Quality: A Study to Reduce Falls in Nursing Homes (CONNECT)

 |Official Title:||Outcomes of Nursing Management Practice in Nursing Homes|

-The FALLS intervention is based on the Falls Management Program developed by the AHRQ and Emory University.
-It is familiar to nursing homes, uses minimal researcher time, is adaptable, and simulates real word quality improvement practices.
-The FALLS intervention is delivered over 3 months.
+Falls uses the Falls Management Program (AHRQ); it is familiar to nursing homes, uses minimal researcher time, is adaptable, and simulates real word quality improvement practices.
+Falls is delivered over 3 months.
 Components include:

-CONNECT is delivered, followed by FALLS.
+Connect is delivered, followed by Falls.
 Behavioral intervention to improve staff interaction for better care planning and execution.
-CONNECT will be delivered, followed by the FALL quality improvement intervention.
+Connect will be delivered, followed by the Falls quality improvement intervention.

-CONNECT, delivered over 12 weeks, helps nursing home staff learn ways to facilitate interactions that increase exchange of new information, number and quality of connections among staff, and improve problem-solving about patient care.
+Connect, delivered over 12 weeks, helps nursing home staff learn interactions that increase exchange of new information, number and quality of connections among staff, and improve problem-solving about patient care.
 Protocols:

 |United States, North Carolina|